zloywolk/imap-to-discord/README.md

 }
 ```

+You have have as many sources of as many types as you want with any desired unique name.

 Every `IMAP` source supports the following configuration options:

 * `Server` - Settings for the IMAP server.
 See the `options` on [this page](https://imapflow.com/module-imapflow-ImapFlow.html) for documentation. (**Required**)